dyerc/capistrano-craft/README.md

 # Capistrano::Craft

-As of November 2019 this is very still very much under development.
-Please make sure you have appropriate backups to avoid any potential data loss.

 This gem automates the deployment of Craft CMS apps with Capistrano.
 It will automatically detect local and remote environment settings to make synchronizing of database and assets straightforward.

 ## Installation